Skip to main content

 Since 2019, there is no need for preselection of team members.
 Institutions will be ranked by the sum of the scores of their top three participants.
 The top three participants will be referred as the team for that institution, but the team will not bet determined until grading is complete.

-The examination for the Eighty Third William Lowell Putnam Mathematical Competition will took place on Saturday, December 3rd, 2022, in two sessions:
+The examination for the Eighty Fourth William Lowell Putnam Mathematical Competition took place on Saturday, December 2nd, 2023, in two sessions:

 See the Putnam page and this page for more details.